nystudio107/retour/README.md

 ## Retour Changelog

+### 1.0.18 -- 2016.09.23

+* [Improved] Don't redirect to the welcome page if we're being installed via Console command
+* [Improved] Updated the README.md

 ### 1.0.17 -- 2016.08.31

 * [Improved] Query strings are now stripped from the incoming URI before redirect detection is done